krisshvish/WhatsappAutomatedGreetings/README.md

 Steps to get the script working:
 1. Install python (3.5+ to be safe)
-2. Install selenium for python using:
+2. Install selenium for python using:<br/>
 `pip install selenium`
 3. Download Chrome driver from here: [chromedriver](http://chromedriver.chromium.org/)
 4. Change path to where the driver is located: